a1ex-ak/WhiteSur-FirefoxESR-Theme-MacOS/README.md

 ## Description

-Aim is to make Firefox look more like MacOS Safari.\
+Aim is to make Firefox-ESR look more like MacOS Safari.\
 This is a CSS theme adapted to work on MacOS from the Linux GTK theme.\
 Based on https://github.com/vinceliuice/WhiteSur-firefox-theme and https://github.com/AdamXweb/WhiteSurFirefoxThemeMacOS \
 (This is a quick modification, and is not written from scratch.)